Jaime Pumarejo

-Jaime Alberto Pumarejo Heins (born November 21, 1980) is a Colombian information systems administrator and politician, and since 2020 mayor of the Special Industrial and Port District of Barranquilla, the main economic center of the Caribbean region of Colombia and the fourth most populous city in the country.
+Jaime Alberto Pumarejo Heins (born November 21, 1980) is a Colombian information systems administrator and politician.
+From 2020 until 2023 he was the mayor of Barranquilla, the main economic center of the Caribbean region of Colombia and the fourth most populous city in the country.

 Early life

-Born in Barranquilla on November 21, 1980, he is the son of Ingeborg Heins and Jaime Pumarejo Certain (deceased), businessman, councilor and first mayor of the city elected by popular vote in 1988 (although due to an error in the vote count he had to cede the mayorship to his cousin and competitor in 1989).
-His grandfather, Alberto Mario Pumarejo Vengoechea, was a deputy, councilor and mayor of Barranquilla, representative to the Chamber and senator for the Atlantic and Magdalena, minister plenipotentiary, presidential appointee and Director of the Colombian Police.
-From them he would have inherited his interest in politics and public service.
+Born in Barranquilla on November 21, 1980, he is the son of Ingeborg Heins and Jaime Pumarejo Certain (deceased), businessman, councilor and first mayor of the city elected by popular vote in 1988 (although due to an error in the vote count he had to cede the mayorship to his cousin and competitor Gustavo Certain Duncan in 1989).
+He was married with Silvana Puello Visbal between 2013 and 2021.

 Studies

-Pumarejo has a bachelor's degree from the Karl C. Parrish College in Barranquilla (1999), Information Systems Administrator from Purdue University, Indiana, United States (2003) and a Master's in Business Administration with an emphasis in finance, from the IE Business School in Madrid, Spain.
+Pumarejo has a bachelor's degree from the Karl C. Parrish School in Barranquilla (1999), Information Systems Administrator from Purdue University, Indiana, United States (2003) and a Master's in Business Administration with an emphasis in finance, from the IE Business School in Madrid, Spain.

 Political career

 In 2006, at the age of 26, he was Secretary of Economic Development of the department of Atlántico.
 Two years later, as part of the group that promoted the transformations of Barranquilla between 2008 and 2019, he was appointed Counselor for Competitiveness of the District of Barranquilla (2008-2011), with the task of leading the process that put an end to onerous concessions and saved the District of Barranquilla more than 1 billion pesos; and Secretary of Mobility (2011-2012), in charge of projects such as the port corridor and the reduction of motorcycle taxis.

-Between 2013 and 2015 he was manager of Puerta de Oro, a public-private alliance created to develop large events in Barranquilla, and from 2016 to 2017, City Manager, with the mission of structuring emblematic projects such as: Gran Malecón, Todos al Parque, the new planting plan for Barranquilla Siembra and the infrastructure for the Central American and Caribbean Games, among others.
+Between 2013 and 2015 he was manager of Puerta de Oro, a public-private alliance created to develop large events in Barranquilla, and from 2016 to 2017, City Manager, with the mission of structuring projects such as: Gran Malecón, Todos al Parque, the new planting plan for Barranquilla Siembra and the infrastructure for the Central American and Caribbean Games, among others.

 On August 10, 2017, he took office as Minister of Housing of the government of President Juan Manuel Santos, and although he only spent two months in office due to the departure of his party from the government coalition, during this period "he committed to resolutely with the housing policy, which is one of the Government's most successful policies" and, among other achievements, "extended the maximum limit of the value of the home..." and "launched the schemes for taking advantage of solid waste dignifying the work of recyclers”.